 Boyhowdy’s musical influences are vast and varied.
 He grew up with one ear cocked towards the Boston grunge scene of the late eighties and early nineties, and the other affixed to alternative college radio, but he always coveted his father’s record collection, which was especially strong in the blues and folk revivals of the seventies and eighties.
 He subsequently moved to Vermont in the mid-nineties after dropping out of Bard College to marry his college sweetheart; there, he discovered the joys of farmer’s markets, sparse singer-songwriter sets and old-timey footstomping fiddle tunes, and local microbrews.

 Though he was originally trained as an educator in science museums and prep schools, and before that, as a stage actor and operatic baritone, boyhowdy has found his true calling as a teacher in the second largest urban school district in Massachusetts, where he commutes every day to teach English, Drama, Media Studies, New Literacies and Communications to students whose bodies have grown up, but whose minds have not yet fully opened.

-In the evenings, boyhowdy attends school board meetings, and comes home to sing pop songs to his two daughters in the darkness, accompanying himself on mountain dulcimer.
-On weekends, he sings in the church choir, and takes day trips to quaint New England walking towns with his family.
-In summers, he plays the villain in regional Shakespeare-in-the-Park productions, and helps run the second largest folk festival in New England.
+In the evenings, boyhowdy chairs local school board meetings, attends rehearsals for plays and musicals, and comes home to sing pop songs to his two daughters in the darkness, accompanying himself on mountain dulcimer.
+On weekends, he hosts the Unity House Concert series at his local Unitarian Universalist fellowship, sings in the church choir, and takes day trips to quaint New England walking towns with his family.
+In summers, he plays the villain in regional Shakespeare-in-the-Park productions, and helps run Falcon Ridge, the second largest folk festival in New England.